bparanj/coding-skill/_posts/2019-06-20-thinking-recursively.md

 Algorithms which by their nature are recursive rather than iterative should be formulated as recursive procedures.
 A good example is QuickSort.

 We can use recursion in cases the underlying data structures let the choice of recursive solutions appear obvious and natural.

+For example, trees are naturally recursive because branches divide into smaller branches that divide into still smaller branches and so on.
+For that reason, algorithms that build, draw, and search trees are often recursive.

+Some problems are naturally recursive.
+They have a structure that allows a recursive algorithm to easily keep track of its progress and find a solution.

 <blockquote class="note">
   <strong>TIP</strong>